-The subsidy not only is large, but is far from uniformly distributed across owners.
-Our analysis indicates that the top 10 percent of owners receive 34 percent of all aggregate benefits, the top 25 percent of owners receive 59 percent of the total subsidy, and the top 50 percent of owners reap 80 percent of aggregate program benefit.
+Figure 2 illustrates that the subsidy not only is large, but is far from uniformly distributed across owners.
+This figure plots the cumulative gross aggregate subsidy against the cumulative percentage of owners in the nation.
+The outward bow of the plot indicates the distribution of subsidy is skewed towards a relatively few owners.
+For example, the top 10 percent of owners receive 34 percent of all aggregate benefits, the top 25 percent of owners receive 59 percent of the total subsidy, and the top 50 percent of owners reap 80 percent of aggregate program benefit.
 While the subsidy clearly is skewed in aggregate, the remainder of this section focuses on whether the subsidy also is spatially skewed.